Creating a MySQL® cluster

 Creating a cluster copy

 You can create a MySQL® cluster with the settings of another one created earlier.
-To do so, you need to import the configuration of the source MySQL® cluster to Terraform.
-Thus you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-Importing is a convenient option when the source MySQL® cluster has lots of settings and you need to create a similar one.
+To do this, import the source MySQL® cluster configuration to Terraform.
+This way, you can either create an identical copy or use the configuration you imported as the baseline and modify it as needed.
+Importing a configuration is a good idea when a source MySQL® cluster has a lot of settings and you need to create a similar one.

 To create a MySQL® cluster copy: